-This course is designed for those students wishing to work on a focused, unique area of Operational Excellence with a faculty member who they have enlisted as a mentor for the course.
-The student must have established written goals and objectives for the course that must be approved by the mentor and Graduate Director prior to registering for the course.
+This course is designed for those students wishing to work on a focused or unique area of management or OE with a faculty member who they have enlisted as a mentor for the course.
+The student must have established written goals and objectives for the course that must be approved by the faculty member and graduate director prior to registering for the course.
+This course is recommended to be used to collect data and perform the research proposal developed in GCBA698.
 This course has limited availability.
+Permission of graduate director.
+Elective.
+Prerequisite: GCBA698 (suggested).
+Offered every semester.
 Duration and credits are variable.

-GCBA 751 Graduate Level Internship in Operational Excellence
+GCBA 751 Graduate Level Internship

 This is a limited availability program highly dependent upon development of a mutually beneficial and synergistic relationship between the student and an outside organization willing to sponsor the student as an intern.
 These internships may be either paid or unpaid.
-The scope of the internship, the goals and objectives, compensation if any and the master plan for the internship must be approved by the Graduate Director prior to registration for the internship.
+The scope of the internship, the goals and objectives, compensation, if any, and the master plan for the internship must be approved by the graduate director prior to registration for the internship.
+This course has limited availability.
+Permission of graduate director.
+Elective.
+Offered every semester.
 Duration and credits are variable.

-Master Degrees in Education
+MASTER'S DEGREES IN EDUCATION

-Curriculum and Instruction (Optional K-12 Curriculum Supervisor) Special Education (PreK-8 or 7-12 Special Education) Counselor Education (PreK-6 or 7-12 School Counselor) Instructional Design and Technology (Optional Instructional Technology Specialist)
+Curriculum and Instruction (Optional K-12 Curriculum Supervisor)

+Special Education (PreK-8 or 7-12 Special Education)

+Counselor Education (PreK-12 School Counselor)

+Instructional Design and Technology (Optional Instructional Technology Specialist)